Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/The ISOBUS Hello World.rst

     return 0;
    }

 So now, we have a NAME with actual information encoded in it.
-In this example, we are an on-highway steering controller, our serial number is 2, we support address arbitration, and we claim to be manufacturerd by manufacturer 64, which is currently an unused code (but was formerly "SpectraPhysics").
+In this example, we are an on-highway steering controller, our serial number is 2, we support address arbitration, and we claim to be manufactured by manufacturer 64, which is currently an unused code (but was formerly "SpectraPhysics").

 Make sure to change these values to match your device's identity.
-Use `"isobus.net" <https://www.isobus.net/isobus/>`_ as a resouce if you need to figure out all these values.\
+Use `"isobus.net" <https://www.isobus.net/isobus/>`_ as a resource if you need to figure out all these values.\

 As a note, some functions have been pre-defined for convenience, as you can see by the use of `isobus::NAME::Function::SteeringControl` here, but you can use value defined in the standard.